Articles related to a.d.

 There is a trend among scholars towards using BCE and CE as year markers rather than BC and AD.
 As abbreviations for Before the Common Era and Common ...

-Advertising Page Layout With Ad Sizes - About Retailing
+Advertising Page Layout With Ad Sizes - Retailing - About.com

 Not all rate cards use per column inch to calculate advertising rates.
 Many specialty newspapers and magazines offer certain rates based on pre-calculated ad ...